3 MIN READ

 I also started traveling after leaving college, which makes sticking with a yoga studio pretty much impossible.

-So, I was excited to find this list of the five best free yoga classes online from New York magazine’s The Cut.
+So, I was excited to find this list of the five best free yoga videos online from New York magazine’s The Cut.

 These sites open a world of possibilities for practicing yoga on a budget — on my own time, at my own pace.